inbzar/docs/apps/docs/content/modules/orders/returns.md

 ---
-description: "Learn about returns, how the return process is implemented in the Medusa backend, and a return’s relation to other entities."
+description: "Learn about returns, how the return process is implemented in the InBzar backend, and a return’s relation to other entities."
 ---

 # Returns Architecture Overview

-In this document, you’ll learn about returns, how the return process is implemented in the Medusa backend, and a return’s relation to other entities.
+In this document, you’ll learn about returns, how the return process is implemented in the InBzar backend, and a return’s relation to other entities.

 ## Overview

 After a customer receives an item they ordered, they might want to return it back.
 This process includes returning the item into the commerce store, and refunding the payment back to the customer.

-The Medusa core provides the necessary implementation and functionalities that allow you to integrate this process into your store and automate the Return Merchandise Authorization (RMA) flow.
+The InBzar core provides the necessary implementation and functionalities that allow you to integrate this process into your store and automate the Return Merchandise Authorization (RMA) flow.

 ---